 The muffins would qualify for the basic Whole Grain Stamp, since they contain at least 8g of whole grain ingredients.
 They would NOT qualify for the 100% Whole Grain Stamp, because the enriched flour is not a whole grain.

-Details for Stamp usage can be found in our Stamp Usage Guides, which you can download here.
-Pick the one that is most appropriate for you.
+More information for Stamp usage can be found in our Stamp Usage Guides, which you can download from our How To Use the Stamp page.

 Q. How long does it take from the time we join to the time we can use the Whole Grain Stamp?